Va City Opera House |

 Laura Long, who manages the costume shop and also participates on stage as a player, invited us to continue our investigation of the premises inside the Opera House itself.
 What a great space!
 The theater holds wonderful Old West charm and must look much the same as it did during Virginia City's rowdier late 1800s heyday.

-hundreds of orbs surround it when it was
+The Opera House cremona, said to have hundreds of orbs surround it when it was returned after renovations. |

-The stage inside
+The stage inside the Opera House |

 We were eager to see if we'd have as much luck in contacting this second little girl.
 We set up the camcorder and conducted a session with flashlight, digital recorder, and spirit box.
 We captured no audio-only EVP with our digital recorder.
 (EVP stands for Electronic Voice Phenomena, a theory that ghosts can manipulate electronic instruments to produce verbal communications.)
 Nor did we have a response to our request to dim or turn off the flashlight.